andreamussap/AFMussap-Tech-Shopping-List/docs/total_amount.md

 # Tutorial - Sum

-When you add value and quantity to an item, the **Shopping List** App promptly displays the sum of you purchase.
-Similary, if you remove or change the value or quantity, the sum is also updated.
+When you fill in the value and quantity for an item, the **Shopping List** App promptly displays the sum of you purchase.
+Similary, if you remove or change the value or quantity, the sum is updated.

 > The selection (~~strikethrough~~) of an item doesn't decrease its value to the sum.